The Oratory School

-The Oratory School (/ˈɒrətɒri/) is an HMC co-educational private Roman Catholic boarding and day school for pupils aged 11–18 located in Woodcote, 6 mi north-west of Reading.
-Founded in 1859 by Saint John Henry Newman, The Oratory has historical ties to the Birmingham Oratory and the London Oratory School.
+The Oratory School (/ˈɒrətɒri/) is an HMC co-educational private Catholic boarding and day school for pupils aged 11–18 located in Woodcote, 6 mi north-west of Reading, England.
+Founded in 1859 by John Henry Newman, The Oratory has historical ties to the Birmingham Oratory and the London Oratory School.

 Although a separate entity from the nearby Oratory Preparatory School, it shares a common history.
-Newman founded the school with the intention of providing boys with a Roman Catholic alternative to Eton College.
-Until 2020, when it first admitted girls, it was the only boys’ Roman Catholic public school left in the United Kingdom.
-According to the Good Schools Guide (last review: Oct 2021), the school is “an active choice for families looking for a small, nurturing environment...
-Parents tell us - ‘it’s like a new school'; ‘we all want to be on board...
-With excellent leadership and now girls on board, too, The Oratory seems to be thriving."
+Newman founded the school with the intention of providing boys with a Catholic alternative to Eton College.
+Until 2020, when it first admitted girls, it was the only boys' Catholic public school left in the United Kingdom.
+According to the Good Schools Guide (last review: Oct 2021), the school is "an active choice for families looking for a small, nurturing environment."

-The Oratory has received the highest grade of 'Excellent' for both Independent Schools Inspectorate (ISI Report: Nov 2021) categories: pupils’ academic & other achievements and pupils’ personal development.
+The Oratory has received the highest grade of 'Excellent' for both Independent Schools Inspectorate (ISI Report: Nov 2021) categories: pupils' academic & other achievements and pupils' personal development.

 History

 The Oratory School was founded in 1859.
 The first boys arrived before work began on 1 May that year.
 The objective was to provide a Roman Catholic alternative to other schools, particularly for the sons of converts from Anglicanism who considered existing Catholic schools culturally and socially inferior.

-The school was originally located in Edgbaston, Birmingham, attached to the Birmingham Oratory Fathers' House and the Oratory Church.
+The school was originally in Edgbaston, Birmingham, attached to the Birmingham Oratory Fathers' House and the Oratory Church.
 In 1923, under pressure for additional space, it moved to Caversham Park, a Victorian stately home near Reading.
 Following the outbreak of the Second World War, that property was requisitioned by the government, initially with the intention of being used as a hospital, but in the event being purchased in 1941 by the BBC as a base for its Monitoring Service.
-The school acquired a new site not far away in Woodcote, where it has remained ever since.
-According to a Freedom of Information Request the school withdrew from the Teachers Pension Scheme on the 31st December 2020.
+The school acquired a new site not far away in Woodcote, where it has remained since.
+According to a Freedom of Information Request the school withdrew from the Teachers Pension Scheme on 31 December 2020.

-Music and The Schola Cantorum

-The school has an orchestral and choral tradition, with former choristers of Westminster Cathedral among the pupils.
-The school's professional youth choir, known as the 'Schola Cantorum', has over 40 pupils and demands high performance calibre and therefore standard auditions and requirements.
-They have performed at venues such as Windsor Castle and for the Pope, as well as frequent public performances around the country, most commonly London, most recently Nelson's mass and Zadok the Priest in Hyde Park.
-Several choristers have recently joined the National Youth Choir of Great Britain.